 Treating a stroke

 Treatment depends on a number of factors.
-Your age, health and medical history need to be taken into account, so too does the type of stroke you have had.
+Your age, health and medical history need to be taken into account, as well as the type of stroke you have had.
 Treatment is determined by what caused the stroke and which part of the brain was affected.

 Mostly strokes are treated with medication.
 The medication would target reducing blood pressure, reducing cholesterol and preventing and dissolving blood clots.